aidanmelen/terraform-aws-security-group-v2/examples/common/README.md

-# Security Group with customer rules
+# Security Group with common rules

 Create security group with common scenario rules (e.g. `https-tcp-from-public`, `all-all-from-self`, `all-all-to-public`, etc).
 This is like a shortcut for managed rules that have a known source or destination.